What is a vicar, a churchwarden, a reader...? Confused?

 Around the age of 38 I started to become aware that God may well be calling me to become a vicar.
 After discussing this with others over a period of time we all felt this was God’s will for me and I was ordained in 2002.

 I served as a Curate in Bristol and then an Associate Vicar in Chelmsford.
 The responsibilities I have had during the years before and after ordination have been many and varied.
 My work for Jesus has tended to have a strong strategic, evangelistic and collaborative tone to it.

 It is such a privilege to be involved in serving the creator of the universe who has such a fantastic concern for us.
 We really matter to God, and being involved in people’s connection with God is amazing.
 I have seen many, many people transformed by the power of God.
 What a way of living, to be part of that!

-Chris completed his 3 year training curacy with us in August and it has been a privilege to share this part of his ministry journey with him.
+Chris completed his 3 year training curacy with us in August 2015 and it was a privilege to share this part of his ministry journey with him.
 He and Liz will be very much missed.

-Chris will be installed as vicar of Whitefriars, Rushden, Northamptonshire in September.
+Chris was installed as vicar of Whitefriars, Rushden, Northamptonshire in September 2015.

 From my childhood I have attended church on a regular basis.
 I had an early insight of the duties of a churchwarden, as my father held that position for many years in our small rural parish in Oxfordshire.
 I also sang in the church choir for a number of years – until my voice broke.

 I was born in Leicester, and lived in various places in Leicestershire until my mid teens when my Dad's job took the family to Suffolk.
 As well as working full time my Dad led several village chapels over the years as a lay Pastor.
 At age 13 I realised that I had to make my own decision to be a Christian I couldn't rely on my parents faith, Jesus had died to forgive my sins and he wanted me to follow him.

 Members of the PCC for the current year are: